CoderUrch/3-tier-deployment/eks-steps.md

-# 🔧 DevOps Tooling Setup Guide on Linux
+# 🔧 AWS managed EKS Setup Guide on Linux

-This guide installs and configures the AWS CLI, Terraform, kubectl, eksctl, and sets up EKS with EBS CSI, NGINX Ingress, and cert-manager.
+This guide installs and configures the AWS managed EKS cluster, and sets up EKS with EBS CSI driver, NGINX Ingress, and cert-manager.

 ## 📦 Install AWS CLI